Simplicial cochain algebras for diffeological spaces: Introduction

 \section{Introduction}

-Diffeological spaces have been introduced by Souriau in the early 1980s \cite{So}.
+In the framework of diffeology, we prove the de Rham theorem and develop Chen's iterated integrals.
+Diffeological spaces were introduced by Souriau in the early 1980s \cite{So}.
 The notion generalizes that of a manifold.
 More precisely, the category $\mathsf{Mfd}$ of finite dimensional manifolds embeds into $\mathsf{Diff}$ the cateogory of diffeological spaces, which is complete, cocomplete and cartesian closed.
-As an advantage, we can {\it very naturally} define a function space of manifolds in $\mathsf{Diff}$ so that the evaluation map is smooth without arguments on infinite dimensional manifolds; see \cite{IZ} and also \cite[Section 4]{C-S-W}.
-It is worth to mention the existence of adjoint functors between $\mathsf{Diff}$ and $\mathsf{Top}$ the category of topological spaces; see Appendix B for a brief summary of the functors.
+As an advantage, we can {\it very naturally} define a function space consisting of smooth maps between manifolds in $\mathsf{Diff}$ so that the evaluation map is smooth without arguments on infinite dimensional manifolds; see \cite{IZ} and also \cite[Section 4]{C-S-W}.
+It is worth mentioning the existence of adjoint functors between $\mathsf{Diff}$ and $\mathsf{Top}$ the category of topological spaces; see Appendix B for a brief summary of the functors.
 Thanks to reflective properties of the adjoint functors, the full subcategory of $\Delta$-generated (numerically generated or arc-generated) topological spaces, which contains all CW-complexes, also embeds into $\mathsf{Diff}$; see Remark \ref{rem:Delta-generated_Top}.
-Thus in the category $\mathsf{Diff}$, it is possible to deal with simultaneously such topological spaces and manifolds without forgetting the smooth structure.
+Thus in the category $\mathsf{Diff}$, it is possible to deal simultaneously with such topological spaces and manifolds without forgetting the smooth structure.

-The category $\mathsf{Diff}$ is indeed equivalent to the category of concrete sheaves on a concrete site; see \cite{B-H}.
-Moreover, Watts and Wolbert \cite{W-W} have shown that $\mathsf{Diff}$ is closely related to the category of stacks over manifolds with adjoint functors between them.
+The category $\mathsf{Diff}$ is equivalent to the category of concrete sheaves on a concrete site; see \cite{B-H}.
+Moreover, Watts and Wolbert \cite{W-W} have shown that $\mathsf{Diff}$ is closely related to the category of differentiable stacks with adjoint functors between them.
 As Baez and Hoffnung have mentioned in \cite[Introduction]{B-H}, we can use the larger category $\mathsf{Diff}$ for abstract constructions and the smaller one $\mathsf{Mfd}$ for theorems that rely on good control over local structure.
-In this article, we intend to focus on and develop cohomological methods for considering local and global nature of each diffeological space.
+In this manuscript, we develop cohomological methods for considering the local and global nature of diffeological spaces in future work; see the end of this section and the diagram (6.1) in Appendix B consisting of many categories and functors related to $\mathsf{Diff}$.

+The de Rham complex for a diffeological space was introduced in \cite{So} and it was applied, for example to moment maps, in \cite{IZ_MM, IZ_deRham}.
+Moreover, differential forms on diffeological spaces are effectively used in the study of bundles in $\mathsf{Diff}$.
+The reader is referred to \cite{M-W, Waldorf} and \cite[Future work]{C-W_bundles} for such a topic.
+We observe that the de Rham complex is isomorphic to the usual one via the {\it tautological map} defined in \cite{H-V-C} if the input diffeological space is a manifold.